 The floral wire extends almost the entire length of the lamb’s ear stem.
 I wanted it to stay close to the hoop instead of being able to fall or drape down.

 Once the lamb’s ear was on, I attached a piece of seeded eucalyptus over top of the lamb’s ear using the floral wire again.
 With this step, you want to try and keep the floral wire a little more hidden.

 Step 3.
 Add peonies to your gold ring wreath

 I laid out how I wanted the peonies to go on the wreath before I actually glued them on.
 Starting with the bigger burgundy peonies, I applied a generous amount of glue from the hot glue gun to the back.
 Then I pressed them onto the area where the lamb’s ear stems meet.

-Last, I added in the lavender peonies using glue gun.
+Last, I added the lavender peonies using a glue gun.
 I tried to place them along the wreath where the floral wire was most visible.

 And, that’s it!
 I did this whole project in about 20 minutes!

 I honestly think it looks amazing.
 The gold ring with the moody, dark flowers is just perfect and really “fall” without being overly obvious.